daviesre/vacation/README.md

 ## Description

-This is a vacation site using Ipsum Lorem.
+This is a vacation site using Lorem Ipsum.
 It primarily is an experiment with Bootsrap.

 ## Setup/Installation Requirements